 Ceramic Industries (Pty) Ltd ("Ceramic")

 The Group holds a 95,47% stake in Ceramic, its largest supplier of tiles, sanitaryware and baths.
 Ceramic delivers tactical advantages by supporting the Group's growth programme through supply of local high-quality, affordable products.
-This business contributed R418 million (2018: R345 million) to Group profit for the full year.
+This business contributed R325 million (2019: R418 million) to Group profit after tax for the full year.

 The Group holds an effective 71,54% strategic stake in this business, a national manufacturer of grout, paint, adhesive and related products.
-The business reported growth for the period, contributing R39 million (2018: R39 million) to Group profit for the full year.
+The business reported growth for the period, contributing R48 million (2019: R39 million) to Group profit after tax for the full year.

 STATEMENTS OF RESPONSIBILITY

-The responsibilities of the Group's directors are set out here.
+The responsibilities of the Group's directors are detailed in Directors' responsibility statement.

 AUDIT AND RISK COMMITTEE

-System-wide turnover across the Group from continuing operations increased 15% to R10,0 billion (2018: R8,7 billion).
-Retail store turnover grew 6,1%, and manufacturing sales for the year under review grew by 36,5% compared to the previous corresponding period, which included nine months of trading from October 2017.
+System-wide turnover across the Group decreased 7% to R9,3 billion (2019: R10,0 billion).
+Retail store turnover decreased 3,9%, and manufacturing sales for the year under review decreased by 8,8% compared to the previous corresponding period.

 Earnings per share